Student Enrollment and Public Random Drawing/Lottery Policies and Procedures

-Currently enrolled students
+- Currently enrolled students

-Siblings of admitted students
+- Siblings of admitted students

-Los Angeles Unified School District (the “District”) residents
+- Los Angeles Unified School District (the “District”) residents

-Students eligible for free or reduced price meals (“FRPM”)
+- Students eligible for free or reduced-price meals (“FRPM”)

-All other applicants
+- All other applicants

 - If a student is extended an offer of admission due to one of the preferences, the Charter School shall require supporting documentation from the parent/guardian with the student’s enrollment package.
 OCS shall conduct verification of such documentation prior to finalizing the student’s enrollment.
 If the student was offered enrollment via a preference and at least one preference cannot be verified and OCS deems that the student does not qualify, the offer of admission will be rescinded and the student will be placed at the bottom of the waiting list.

 - District residents will be given preference in the admissions process if a lottery is held.
 If offered admission, applicants indicating that they live within the District’s boundaries will need to present an official document in the student’s enrollment package to verify proof of residency.
 Acceptable proof of residency will include any one of the following:

-Utility bill (current bill within 30 days)
+- Utility bill (current bill within 30 days)

-Homeowner’s or renter’s insurance policy
+- Homeowner’s or renter’s insurance policy

-Current property tax bill from the County Tax Collector’s Office
+- Current property tax bill from the County Tax Collector’s Office

 - All other applicants will not receive a preference in the lottery.

 - During the lottery, once maximum enrollment is reached, the remaining numbers will continue to be drawn and will be placed on a waiting list in the order drawn.
 If vacancies occur during the school year, the vacancies may be filled according to the waiting list.
-Once all enrollment slots have been filled, remaining students will be added to the wait list in the order in which they were randomly drawn, which takes into account their admissions preference, if any.
+Once all enrollment slots have been filled, remaining students will be added to the waitlist in the order in which they were randomly drawn, which takes into account their admissions preference, if any.
 Records will be kept on file at the Charter School documenting the fair execution of the lottery for at least one school year.
-The top five spots of the waiting list will be reserved at all times for foster youth (whether they applied prior to or after the open enrollment deadline).
-If a space opens at a time when no foster youth are on the waiting list, the student at the top of the waiting list will be offered admission.
+The top five spots on the waiting list will be reserved at all times for foster youth (whether they applied prior to or after the open enrollment deadline).
+If space opens at a time when no foster youth are on the waiting list, the student at the top of the waiting list will be offered admission.

-- Results from the lottery will also be available for families upon logging into their Schoolmint accounts.
-Follow up phone calls or emails will be made to those applicants who will be offered an enrollment spot as the spot becomes available.
+- Individual results from the lottery will also be available for families upon logging into their Schoolmint accounts.
+Follow-up phone calls or emails will be made to those applicants who will be offered an enrollment spot as the spot becomes available.